La Ronde du Sabbat, Louis Candide Boulanger (c. 1861)

 Boulanger, a close friend of Victor Hugo and a key figure in the French Romantic movement, was known for his fascination with drama, history, and the fantastic.
 His art often embraced the sensational, translating literature, legend, and myth into visual form.
 In La Ronde du Sabbat, he draws on European witchcraft lore to explore the boundaries between fear, desire, and imagination—reflecting 19th-century France’s cultural obsession with the occult.
 This is Romanticism at its most operatic: a dance of shadow and flame, where the grotesque becomes strangely beautiful.

-Cotton and polyester canvas on Radiata pine wood frame sourced from renewable forests.
+Product Details: Cotton and polyester canvas on Radiata pine wood frame sourced from renewable forests.
 Includes back mounting.

 Share